tbosch/jasmine-ui/README.md

 * It can load a html page and inject tests into that page.
 By this, the tests run in the same window as the page to test and can call any function there or modify any object there.
   This is especially useful if you want to mock some parts of your application (like XHR requests) during the test.
+By this, you don't have trouble with different Object prototypes of different iframes...
+  (e.g. for Array or Date...).
   This is the main difference to tools like selenium, ... which test webapps only from the outside.
 * It has a special ability to wait for the end of asynchronous work.
 Right now, this is XHR, setTimeout, setInterval, page loading, css3 animations and css3 transitions.